scale-tone/durable-mvc-samples/universal-tracker/README.md

   ```
 * Navigate to `http://localhost:7071` with your browser.

 You will first need to 'login' with some user name (this is only needed for testing purposes when running locally on your devbox, when deployed to Azure and EasyAuth properly configured your real user name should be picked up automatically).
 Then specify some URL to track and (optionally) a [JSONPath](https://www.npmjs.com/package/jsonpath) or a Regular Expression to be applied to the response - and the backend will periodically poll that URL, while the client side will automatically infer the value type and visualize it accordingly.
 Numbers are shown as a graph, geo coordinates (JSON array of two numbers) are displayed on a map, everything else is visualized as a multi-color horizontal bar.
-For a map to be shown, you need to have your own [Azure Maps account](https://docs.microsoft.com/en-us/azure/azure-maps/how-to-manage-authentication#manage-and-rotate-shared-keys) and specify its subscription key via config settings.

 # How to deploy to Azure